ankonzoid/artificio/image_rec/README.md

 3) Perform kNN (euclidean/cosine similarity) to find the inventory nearest neighbour image embeddings to the query image embeddings, and keep the k closest embeddings as the top-k recommendations

 Particularly for our example code, we train a convolutional autoencoder on 36 steakhouse food images (6 of each of steak, potato, french fries, salads, burger, asparagus), and make similar image food recommendations based on the above algorithm.
-Below are more results of querying test images of:
+Below are more results of querying test images of salad and asparagus:

-#### Query: a salad
 <img src="https://github.com/ankonzoid/artificio/blob/master/image_rec/answer/result_salad.png" width="80%" align="center">

-#### Query: asparagus
 <img src="https://github.com/ankonzoid/artificio/blob/master/image_rec/answer/result_asparagus.png" width="80%" align="center">

 The model performs fairly well as a vanilla model with minimal fine-tuned training, in the sense that the top similar recommended images tend to be in same food category as the query image (i.e. querying a burger gives mostly burgers, and querying a salad gives mostly salads, ...).
 There is still much room for improvement in terms different neural network architectures, more/different training images, hyperparameter tuning to improve the generality of this model.